How Hybrid Editing Works

-Hybrid editing is especially helpful for writers who plan to write more books and want to glean knowledge from a professional editor.
+Hybrid editing is especially helpful to fiction writers and those who want to glean the knowledge of a professional editor.

 People who use hybrid editing are writers eager to improve their books as much as possible, learn from the experience, and apply what they have learned to future books.
 They appreciate the ease of not having to make the corrections themselves.